What is new car replacement insurance?

 Do I qualify for vehicle replacement coverage?

-You can buy our replacement insurance in Canada if you live in British Columbia or Alberta.
+You can buy our new car replacement insurance in Canada if you live in British Columbia or Alberta.
 Vehicles up to 5 model years old qualify.

 How does vehicle replacement cost insurance work?